yuvalmGS/gigaspaces-wiki-jekyll/xap100/aggregators.markdown

 # Custom Aggregation

-You may extend the `com.gigaspaces.query.aggregators.SpaceEntriesAggregator' to execute user defined aggregation logic on a given field (path) and a given entries set based on a query.
+You may extend the [SpaceEntriesAggregator](http://www.gigaspaces.com/docs/JavaDoc{%currentversion%}/com/gigaspaces/query/aggregators/SpaceEntriesAggregator.html) to execute user defined aggregation logic on a given field (path) and a given entries set based on a query.

 Below example of a `String` field concatenation aggregator - for each entry extracts the field (path) value and concatenates with the previous values extratced.